Dementias 2026 Programme

 Case studies

-Chaired by Ross Dunne, Consultant & Later life psychiatrist Greater Manchester Mental Health Trust (GMMH)
+Ross Dunne, Consultant & Later life psychiatrist Greater Manchester Mental Health Trust (GMMH)

 -